newrouge/newrouge.github.io/_posts/2021-01-01-Powervision-1.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/open_pcb.jpg)
 {: refdef}

 The memory chip seems to be soldered on the other side of the PCB.
 It is pretty bad news because it is under the screen, and it would probably destroy the device to try to get this physically.
+Also, at this stage, we don't know if getting the chip will help us.
+It could simply contain an Openssl encrypted file that is decrypted during the boot process.
+So we looked elsewhere.
 By looking closely, we can spot 4 pins with written **DEBUG** over it!

 {:refdef: style="text-align: center;"}